 potentially hold state in between calls, and that have full access to the main

 # This code can be put in any Python module, it does not require IPython # itself to be running already.
-It only creates the magics subclass but # doesn't instantiate it yet. from __future__ import print_function from IPython.core.magic import (Magics, magics_class, line_magic, cell_magic, line_cell_magic) # The class MUST call this class decorator at creation time @magics_class class MyMagics(Magics): @line_magic def lmagic(self, line): "my line magic" print("Full access to the main IPython object:", self.shell) print("Variables in the user namespace:", list(self.shell.user_ns.keys())) return line @cell_magic def cmagic(self, line, cell): "my cell magic" return line, cell @line_cell_magic def lcmagic(self, line, cell=None): "Magic that works both as %lcmagic and as %%lcmagic" if cell is None: print("Called as line magic") return line else: print("Called as cell magic") return line, cell # In order to actually use these magics, you must register them with a # running IPython.
-This code must be placed in a file that is loaded once # IPython is up and running: ip = get_ipython() # You can register the class itself without instantiating it.
-IPython will # call the default constructor on it. ip.register_magics(MyMagics)
+It only creates the magics subclass but # doesn't instantiate it yet. from __future__ import print_function from IPython.core.magic import (Magics, magics_class, line_magic, cell_magic, line_cell_magic) # The class MUST call this class decorator at creation time @magics_class class MyMagics(Magics): @line_magic def lmagic(self, line): "my line magic" print("Full access to the main IPython object:", self.shell) print("Variables in the user namespace:", list(self.shell.user_ns.keys())) return line @cell_magic def cmagic(self, line, cell): "my cell magic" return line, cell @line_cell_magic def lcmagic(self, line, cell=None): "Magic that works both as %lcmagic and as %%lcmagic" if cell is None: print("Called as line magic") return line else: print("Called as cell magic") return line, cell # In order to actually use these magics, you must register them with a # running IPython. def load_ipython_extension(ipython): """ Any module file that define a function named `load_ipython_extension` can be loaded via `%load_ext module.path` or be configured to be autoloaded by IPython at startup time. """ # You can register the class itself without instantiating it.
+IPython will # call the default constructor on it. ipython.register_magics(MyMagics)

 If you want to create a class with a different constructor that holds additional state, then you should always call the parent constructor and instantiate the class yourself before registration:

-@magics_class class StatefulMagics(Magics): "Magics that hold additional state" def __init__(self, shell, data): # You must call the parent constructor super(StatefulMagics, self).__init__(shell) self.data = data # etc... # This class must then be registered with a manually created instance, # since its constructor has different arguments from the default: ip = get_ipython() magics = StatefulMagics(ip, some_data) ip.register_magics(magics)
+@magics_class class StatefulMagics(Magics): "Magics that hold additional state" def __init__(self, shell, data): # You must call the parent constructor super(StatefulMagics, self).__init__(shell) self.data = data # etc... def load_ipython_extension(ipython): """ Any module file that define a function named `load_ipython_extension` can be loaded via `%load_ext module.path` or be configured to be autoloaded by IPython at startup time. """ # This class must then be registered with a manually created instance, # since its constructor has different arguments from the default: magics = StatefulMagics(ipython, some_data) ipython.register_magics(magics)

 In early IPython versions 0.12 and before the line magics were